Dip Couns, Dip CBT, MBACP CoP accrd

 You will have the opportunity to talk about what brought you to counselling, to see if you feel comfortable with me and that counselling is something which you think is right for you.

-Time will be taken to talk through the counselling agreement and to do an assessment.
+On your first session, time will be taken to talk through the counselling agreement and to carry out an assessment.